-One of the most common barriers to generosity is spending too much in other areas of our lives.
-We don’t have the margin in our budget to be more generous in charitable giving.
-In other words, our consumption rate is too high.
+One of the most common barriers to generosity is spending too much in other areas.
+If you don’t have margin in your budget, it’s difficult to be more generous in charitable giving.
+In other words, your consumption rate is too high.
 C.S.
 Lewis put it this way:

 “I do not believe one can settle how much we ought to give.
 I am afraid the only safe rule is to give more than we can spare.
 In other words, if our expenditure on comforts, luxuries, amusements, etc., is up to the standard common among those with the same income as our own, we are probably giving away too little.
 If our charities do not at all pinch or hamper us, I should say they are too small.
 There ought to be things we should like to do and cannot do because our charitable expenditure excludes them.”